ajalt/clikt/docs/commands.md

 Normally, if a command is called with no values on the command line, a usage error is printed if there are required parameters, or [`run`][run] is called if there aren't any.

-You can change this behavior by passing `printHelpOnEmptyArgs = true` to your command's constructor.
+You can change this behavior by passing overriding `printHelpOnEmptyArgs = true` in your command.
 This will cause a help message to be printed when no values are provided on the command line, regardless of the parameters in your command.

 === "Example"
     ```kotlin
-    class Cli : CliktCommand(printHelpOnEmptyArgs = true) {
+    class Cli : CliktCommand() {
+        override val printHelpOnEmptyArgs = true
         val arg by argument()
         override fun run() { echo("Command ran") }
     }